UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_09.md

 ```

 Although our function name is quite descriptive, it could mean various
-things and how do we know what data type it takes in and returns?
+things.
+How do we know what data type it takes in and returns?

 Having documentation for it can be useful in answering these questions.